rucool/satellite-processing/README.md

 Rutgers Center for Ocean Observing Leadership tools to manage and plot satellite data.

 ## Installation Instructions
-Add the channel, conda-forge, to your .condarc.
+Add the channel conda-forge to your .condarc.
 You can find out more about conda-forge from their website: https://conda-forge.org/

 `conda config --add channels conda-forge`